rydmike/flex_color_scheme/README.md

 definitions.
 At the moment, there are no plans to ever add breaking releases to just change a predefined scheme's color(s).
-All current color definition values are also included in the package tests, and a failed color value test is considered a breaking change.
+All current color definition values are also included in the package tests, and a failed color value test is considered a breaking design change.

-## Can We Add This Scheme?
+## Can we add this scheme?

 To keep things interesting, there will from time to time be new color schemes added to the package.
 If you have a beautiful color scheme with matching light